Showing posts with label fabric paint. Show all posts

 Hello my friends!

-You've probably by now seen that I reviewed my Cheshire Cat cosplay costume from a game called 100 Sleeping Princes & The Kingdom of Dreams, also known as Yume Oukoku to Nemureru 100 nin no Ouji-sama in Japanese.
+You've probably by now seen that I reviewed my Cheshire Cat cosplay costume from a game called 100 Sleeping Princes and The Kingdom of Dreams, also known as Yume Oukoku to Nemureru 100 nin no Ouji-sama in Japanese.
 Yeah, long name is long.
 Thing is that I didn't get any shoes with the costume and so I decided to make some myself... or well, modify from existing shoes.

 The hard part was to find suitable shoes that I could use as a base.
 I had to plow through all second-hand stores in both Tornio and Kemi on several occasions (under a half year period) before I had a lucky strike at a second-hand store in Kemi called Viikkotori.
 I found a pair of suede boots in a lilac-tinted brown color and, although they were a size smaller than what I'd normally wear, they were still wearable (much to my surprise) and not as uncomfortable as I would have expected!
 I have quite small feet to begin with, for being a guy at least (EU size 40), but luckily that works to my advantage in this kind of cosplays when I have to look for women's shoes because men's shoes just don't have the kind of heel that the costume requires, lol.